-The majority of our admissions interviews are conducted by a select group of trained second-year students known as Tuck Admissions Associates (TAAs).
+Our admissions interviews are conducted primarily by a select group of trained second-year students known as Tuck Admissions Associates (TAAs).
 Our TAAs are both excellent evaluators and ardent ambassadors for Tuck so, as you prepare for your interview, be ready to talk about how you demonstrate Tuck’s criteria for admissions and to ask for their insights on the Tuck program and experience.

-Close to a third of Tuck’s first-year class applied for the T’23 TAA role.
-Following a rigorous selection process, 48 second-year students joined us as TAAs in the spring of 2022.
+Close to a third of Tuck’s first-year class applied for the T’24 TAA role.
+Following a rigorous selection process, 52 second-year students joined us as TAAs in the spring of 2023.